pfvilquin/remotefunctions/functionspackagesinterfaces/README.md

-#Functions interfaces structures and tohers
+#Functions interfaces structures and others